gitextensions/GitExtensionsDoc/source/settings.rst

           Show commit text in gray for branches not related to the current branch.

-        .. setting:: Highlight authored revisions

-          Highlight all the revisions authored by the same author as the author of the currently selected revision (matched by email).
-          If there is no revision selected, then the current user's email is used to match revisions to be highlighted.

         .. setting:: Color tag

           Color to show tags in.